b1llg/b1llg/README.md

-### Hi there, my name is Billy and I'm a finite element analyst.
+### Hi, my name is Billy and I'm a finite element analyst.
+- 🎓 I completed a master degree in mechanical engineering (M.A.Sc.) where I designed a novel variable cross section extrusion die.
+I did lots of fe analysis with LS-DYNA.
+I coded some Fortran, did statiscal analysis with R, data analysis with Python and Matlab.
-- 🔭 I’m currently working as a finite element analyst using Optistruct and Radioss
+- 🔧 I’m currently working as a finite element analyst using Optistruct and Radioss
-- 🌱 I’m currently learning C++ as I want to develop my own FE tools and solvers
+- 📚 I’m currently learning C++ as I want to develop my own FE tools and solvers
-- 👯 I’m looking to collaborate on finite element project either in Fortran or C++
+- 💪 I’m looking to collaborate on finite element project either in Fortran or C++

+## Languages:
+- Matlab
+- Fortran
+- Python
+- C++
 <!--
 **b1llg/b1llg** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.